tokio-rs/website/content/docs/getting-started/cargo-dependencies.md

 2. `tcp` for handling the TCP connection

-Since our example uses a specific ip address, we can reduce dependendencies further by creating a [`std::net::SocketAddr`]:
+Since our example uses a specific ip address, we can reduce dependencies further by creating a [`std::net::SocketAddr`]:

 ```rust,no_run